 Fortunately, you don’t have to do it alone. disclosing substance abuse patient records.

 Medical records expert and healthcare attorney, Gina L. Campanella, Esq. can help.
-On Tuesday, March 2nd at 1 pm ET, Gina will walk you through exactly when and how you are allowed to disclose patient drug and alcohol abuse records.
+Gina will walk you through exactly when and how you are allowed to disclose patient drug and alcohol abuse records.
 You’ll receive step-by-step help with clear processes you must put into action immediately to avoid hefty violation fines from both HIPAA and SAMHSA.

 Here are just some of the substance abuse record release rule questions you’ll get answered when you attend this upcoming 60-minute live online training: